obophenotype/upheno/docs/reference/core-concepts.md

 | Amount ([PATO:0000070](http://purl.obolibrary.org/obo/PATO_0000070)) | The number of entities of a type that are part of the whole organism. | |
 | Morphology ([PATO:0000051](http://purl.obolibrary.org/obo/PATO_0000051)) | A quality of a single physical entity inhering in the bearer by virtue of the bearer's size or shape or structure. | |

+!!! note

     Note from the authors: The descriptions above have been taken from PATO, but they are not very.. user friendly.

 <a id="attributes"></a>